-In May 2021, we announced an exclusive worldwide license agreement with Katholieke Universiteit Leuven, or KU Leuven, and the Flanders Institute for Biotechnology, or VIB, pursuant to which we inlicensed a portfolio of novel small molecule inhibitors of the TEA Domain, or TEAD, family of transcription factors, designed for the potential treatment of biomarker-defined solid tumors driven by aberrant Hippo pathway signaling.
+In May 2021, we announced an exclusive worldwide license agreement with Katholieke Universiteit Leuven, or KU Leuven, and the Flanders Institute for Biotechnology, or VIB, pursuant to which we in-licensed a portfolio of novel small molecule inhibitors of the TEA Domain, or TEAD, family of transcription factors, designed for the potential treatment of biomarker-defined solid tumors driven by aberrant Hippo pathway signaling.
 Under the terms of the agreement, we made an upfront payment of \$11 million to KU Leuven and VIB.
 Pursuant to the terms of the agreement, KU Leuven and VIB are also eligible to receive, in the aggregate, up to \$120 million in development milestones, up to \$165 million in commercial milestones and tiered single-digit percentage royalties based on any future net sales of products developed based on the in-licensed technology.

-EGFR inhibitor portfolio license agreement and sponsored research agreement
+EGFR inhibitor portfolio license agreement and sponsored research agreement payment of \$0.3 million to Dana-Farber.

-In October 2021, we announced an exclusive worldwide license agreement with Dana-Farber Cancer Institute, or Dana-Farber, pursuant to which we in-licensed a portfolio of novel small molecule inhibitors of Epidermal Growth Factor Receptor, or EGFR, designed for the treatment of EGFR-mutant lung cancers.
-Under the terms of the agreement, we made an upfront payment of \$0.3 million to Dana-Farber.
 Pursuant to the terms of the agreement, Dana-Farber is also eligible to receive up to \$2.3 million in development milestones, up to \$39 million in commercial milestones and single-digit percentage royalties based on any future net sales of products developed based on the in-licensed technology.